Kurt Wise: Career

-Views and criticism
+Views

 In 1998, Robert Schadewald described Wise as influential on "modern creationism as it is practiced at its higher levels."
 Wise has said he believes, according to a literal reading of the Bible, "that the Earth is young, and the universe is young, I would suggest that it's less than ten thousand years in age."
 He believes that science can be used to support and demonstrate these claims.
 Despite believing that science supports his position, Wise has written that:

 Although there are scientific reasons for accepting a young Earth, I am a young age creationist because that is my understanding of the Scripture.
 As I shared with my professors years ago when I was in college, if all the evidence in the universe turns against creationism, I would be the first to admit it, but I would still be a creationist because that is what the Word of God seems to indicate.

 As a young child interested in science, Wise tentatively adopted an old Earth creationist point of view after doing a science fair project on the geologic column, but was not completely satisfied with that decision:

 What nagged me was that even if the days were long periods of time, the order was still out of whack.
 After all, science said the sun came before the Earth—or at least at the same time—and the Bible said that the Earth came three days before the sun.
 Whereas science said that the sea creatures came before plants and the land creatures came before flying creatures, the Bible indicated that plants preceded sea creatures and flying creatures preceded land creatures.
 On the other hand, making the days millions of years long seemed to take away most of the conflict.
 I thus determined to shelve these problems in the back recesses of my mind.
 It didn't work.
 Over the next couple of years, the conflict of order nagged me.

-Later, as a sophomore in high school, he took a newly purchased Bible and a pair of scissors and cut out every verse which could not be interpreted literally if scientific determinations on the age of the Earth and evolution were true.
+Later, as a sophomore in high school, he took a newly purchased double-sided print Bible and a pair of scissors and cut out every other verse which could not be interpreted literally if scientific determinations on the age of the Earth and evolution were true.
 He pursued this task with a flashlight under the covers of his bed for several months; at the end, he had removed so much material that "with the cover of the Bible taken off, I attempted to physically lift the Bible from the bed between two fingers.
 Yet, try as I might, and even with the benefit of intact margins throughout the pages of Scripture, I found it impossible to pick up the Bible without it being rent in two."
 Wise decided to reject evolution instead of Biblical literalism, deciding: